Wu Zetian: Imperial consort (650–655)

 Gaozong became emperor at the age of 21.
 He was not the first choice, as he was inexperienced and frequently incapacitated with a sickness that caused him spells of dizziness.
 Gaozong was made heir to the empire only due to the disgrace of his two older brothers.

-On or after the anniversary of Emperor Taizong's death, Gaozong went to Ganye Temple to offer incense.
+On or after the anniversary of Emperor Taizong's death, Gaozong went to Ganye Temple to offer incense to Buddha.
 When he and Consort Wu saw each other, they both wept.
 This was seen by Gaozong's wife, Empress Wang.
 At that time, Gaozong did not favor Wang.
-Instead, he favored his concubine Consort Xiao.
-Furthermore, Wang had no children, and Xiao had one son (Li Sujie) and two daughters (Princesses Yiyang and Xuancheng).
+Instead, he favored his concubine Pure Consort Xiao.
+Furthermore, Wang had no children while Xiao had one son (Li Sujie) and two daughters (Princesses Yiyang and Xuancheng).

 Wang, seeing that Gaozong was still impressed by Wu's beauty, hoped that the arrival of a new concubine would divert the emperor from Xiao.
 Therefore, she secretly told Wu to stop shaving her hair and later welcomed her to the palace.
 (Some modern historians dispute this traditional account.
 Some think that Wu never left the imperial palace and might have had an affair with Gaozong while Taizong was still alive.)

 Wu soon overtook Xiao as Gaozong's favorite.
 In 652, she gave birth to her first child, a son named Li Hong.
 In 653, she gave birth to another son, Li Xián.
 Neither of these sons was in contention to be Gaozong's heir, because Gaozong, at the request of officials influenced by Wang and her uncle (the chancellor Liu Shi), had designated his eldest son Li Zhong as his heir.
 Li Zhong's mother, Consort Liu, was of lowly birth.
 Wang did this in order to receive Liu's gratitude.

 By 654, both Wang and Xiao had lost favor with Gaozong, and these two former romantic rivals joined forces against Wu, but to no avail.
-For example, as a sign of his love for Wu, Gaozong conferred posthumous honors on her father, Wu Shiyue, in 654.
+For example, as a sign of his love for Wu, Gaozong conferred posthumous honors on her father, Wu Shiyue.
 In the same year, Wu gave birth to a daughter.
 But her daughter died shortly after birth, with evidence suggesting deliberate strangulation.
 The evidence include allegations made by Wu herself, and she accused Wang of murder.
 Wang was accused of having been seen near the child's room, with corroborating testimony by alleged eyewitnesses.
 Gaozong was led to believe that Wang, motivated by jealousy, had most likely killed the child.
 Wang lacked an alibi and was unable to clear her name.